 Crafts people and professionals

 Hard hat site tours, presentations, workshops and training days give a rare opportunity to view conservation works in progress.
 Attendees get to learn about the materials, techniques and skills involved and to learn from the contractors and the professional team working on the project.
 This practical and peer to peer learning is popular with this audience.
 It also helps them to meet their professional body’s Continuous Professional Development (CPD) requirements.
 The project workforce can use the project for up-skilling training and to work towards qualifications.
 Recent examples include:

 - Walk and Talk Tours for craftspeople and professionals at Black Barn, Northumberland.
 Supported by Historic England, the tours explained the repairs to the rare heather-thatched roof

 - The training programme at Penmaen Cottage included a 10 day hands-on course on traditional slate roofing for local roofing contractors, building surveyors and architects.
 Training films were created as resources

-Trainees and student
+Trainees and students

 - Construction students from Gateshead College undertook traditional lime mortar repairs to the rare 19th-century pottery kilns at Corbridge funded by Historic England

 - Young people got hands on experience repairing historic brickwork in the Kitchen Gardens at Tyntesfield, via the Prince’s Trust ‘Get Into’ Construction programme

 Many projects have offered work placements.
 These range in duration from work experience lasting one week to longer term up-skilling placements leading to qualifications.
 Here are some examples: